 The one thing I’ve learned about working from home thus far is this: There is a lot that is accomplished in the consortium of co-workers that cannot possibly be accomplished when everyone is sent to sit in their respective corners with their backs to the room (so to speak).
-And then there is the weirdness of working from home.
+And then there is the plain weirdness of working from home.
 Home is where I hang out.
 Where I kick back.
-It is where—except for paying bills and all the other homeowner headaches—I only do the things I enjoy doing.
+It is where—except for paying bills, routine chores and other homeowner headaches—I only do the things I enjoy doing.
 There’s no flopping on the couch for an hour’s nap after lunch, just because I can; as I do on weekends.
 Were my cat still around, I’d being having a heck of a time keeping her off the desk, or circling me, constantly meowing.
 And, I’ve discovered to my great frustration, my home desk and office chair are not designed for a full day’s toil at the laptop.
 OUCH!
 My back!!

 I’ve also discovered my neighbor above me has a treadmill.
 She has always worked from home, but all this time we’ve been neighbors, I never knew she had a treadmill.
 On her breaks she jumps on that thing.
 And, that damn thing is loud!
 It’s like living under an earthquake.
 Funny, the things you discover when your circumstances change.
 I told her to go on with her treadmill.
 It’ll give me an excuse to go out on a walk to escape the noise!

 Which brings me to this: Walking around your neighborhood is the healthiest/safest thing you can do these days.
 You don’t encounter a single nasty germ-infested surface; the world around you (unless it’s raining) is lovely; and it is not socially awkward to keep socially distant from others you pass by.
 However, it makes meeting the ebullient puppy-dog tricky.